Looking for Rera?

 Let’s say you registered under RERA but gave false information about an aspect related to the project, then you shall be charged with a 5% penalty of the estimated cost of the project.

-If you wish to avoid such hassles, then consider hiring an expert RERA consultant and get Rera consultancy services in Pune from Foot2Feet.
+If you wish to avoid such hassles, then consider hiring an expert RERA consultant and get RERA consultancy services in Pune from Foot2Feet.

-To read news related to Rera “Click Here”
+To read news related to RERA “Click Here”

 Is there any validity for this registration?